Principles for COVID-19 Vaccination in Musculoskeletal and Rheumatology for Clinicians

 The following principles may help us to achieve this:

-1.There are a number of different COVID-19 vaccines under development, and as of 11thJanuary 2021 three have been approved for use by the MHRA.
+1.There are a number of different COVID-19 vaccines under development, and as of May 2021 four have been approved for use by the MHRA.
 Table 1 lists these vaccines.
 The table will be updated as needed.

 [This table has five columns – scroll right]